rhdhorchestrator/orchestrator-helm-operator/docs/main/existing-rhdh.md

 ```

 ### dynamic-plugins ConfigMap
 This ConfigMap houses the configuration for enabling and configuring dynamic plugins.
-To incorporate the orchestrator plugins, append the following configuration to the **dynamic-plugins** ConfigMap:
+To incorporate the orchestrator plugins, in the **dynamic-plugins** ConfigMap append into `plugins` section the following configuration:

 ```yaml
   - disabled: false